General Policies & Legal Requirements

 NAC recognizes the need for public support of the arts and understands the responsibilities that accompany the allocation of public funds.
 At the same time, NAC advocates for and defends the right of free speech for all citizens under the First Amendment of the Constitution of the United States.

 Incorporation in Nevada means recognition of an organization’s corporate by-laws and articles by the Secretary of State in Nevada.
 This must be done before filing for tax-exempt status with the Internal Revenue Service.
-Procedures for becoming a nonprofit organization are not complicated and are available from the office of the Nevada Secretary of State in Carson City at 775.684.5704 or Las Vegas at 702.486.2440.
-However, organizations are encouraged to seek professional advice from an attorney or an accountant.
+Procedures for becoming a nonprofit organization are not complicated and are available from the office of the Nevada Secretary of State in Carson City at 775.684.5708 or Las Vegas at 702.486.2880 or online at nvsos.gov.
+Organizations are encouraged to seek professional advice from an attorney or an accountant.

 INTELLECTUAL PROPERTY, OWNERSHIP OF